xavivives/What-to-eat/readme.md

 Gratification when eating is one of the ways nature have tell our body what and when to eat.
 And it had worked for thousands of years.
 Not anymore.
 We deformed our enviroment to isolate ourselfs from the external factors in exchange for confort.
 And with isolation we lost our natural instinct.
 What our brain tells us is good  (sugar?) maybe just poison.
 I'll go further with this subject later on.

+####Carbohidrates

 //With inteligence we create technology.
 And we use it to improve our lifes.
 At some point our primary needs got satisfied and then we stared using tecnology to create confort.
 Then everything got fucked up.

+##The Paleo Answer
+You've probably heard about the Paleo diet.
+It aims to replicate what our ancestors use to eat before we invented civilitzation.